javitocor/my-own-private-css-framework/README.md

 [![Issues][issues-shield]][issues-url]
 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/default/yes.svg)

-# EVENT-MANAGER
+# MY OWN PRIVATE CSS FRAMEWORK

-> Event manager project to practice serialization.
-Built with RUBY following the requirements in The Odin Project.
+> CSS framework, built with SASS, final project of the HTML & CSS section of The Odin Project.

 Additional description about the project and its features.

 ## Built With

-- RUBY
+- SASS

 ## Getting Started

-- Clone the repo and run `ruby lib/event_manager.rb`
+- Clone the repo and enjoy the framework

 ## Authors